scikit-learn/enhancement_proposals/slep019/proposal.rst

 Proposed changes
 ----------------

-Some of the proposed modification have been informally discussed in monthly meetings, namely on April 25th 2022 [5]_ and on September 5th 2022 [6]_ meetings.
+Some of the proposed modification have been discussed in the monthly meetings, on April 25th 2022 [5]_ and September 5th 2022 [6]_.

 Define "Contributions" explicitly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~